tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ![Web Page](_images/dom-7.jpg)

 ### B. Web Inspector in Chrome
-But if we utilize the Web Inspector, we WILL see all of those changes:
+But if we utilize the Web Inspector, we WILL see all of those changes refelcted in the DOM tree under the **Elements** tab:

 ![Web Page](_images/dom-8.jpg)